stefanjarina/SimpleDockerApps/README.md

 ## TODO

 - [x] Add prefix to all functions
-- [ ] Add help strings to all functions
+- [x] Add help strings to all functions
-- [ ] Extract some common functionality (e.g. confirmation messages, status checks, ...)
+- [x] Extract some common functionality (e.g. confirmation messages, status checks, ...)
+- [x] Add more management functions for bulk actions (stop/start all, etc.)
+- [ ] More general polish (e.g. typos, common messages to be similar, naming to be similar, etc.)
 - [ ] Properly fill manifest file
 - [ ] Publish to PSGallery
 - [ ] Improve installation instructions (shall be solved by PS Gallery)
 - [ ] Add more customization options with sane defaults (e.g. custom ports, custom network, ...)
-- [ ] Add more management functions for bulk actions (stop/start all, etc.)

 ## Installation